hardikdava/NeRF/README.md

 If you have video sequence or sequence of frames from any camera source then prior to run `NeRF`, it is suggested to get camera poses between camera frames.
 It can be achieved by using colmap though it can be based on model type.
 Some model do not require camera poses.

 - Download [colmap2nerf](https://github.com/NVlabs/instant-ngp/blob/master/scripts/colmap2nerf.py)
-- Genrate camera poses from video sequence.
+- Generate camera poses from video sequence.
 This will also extract frames as per given argument.